bbeek/refactorlegacy/Labs/Day1/Readme.md

 # Goal
 The company wants to perform more types of plays. <br />
-They hope to perform: historical, pastoral, pastoral-comical, historical-pastoral, tragical-comical-historical-pastoral and poem unlimited
+They hope to perform: historical, pastoral, pastoral-comical, historical-pastoral, tragical-comical-historical-pastoral and poem unlimited.
 Although the pricing structure and the volume credit calculations are not fully worked out, it appears that this will be under subject of change in the near future.

 Furthermore, the company wants to send out HTML formatted statements to some customers.

-In order to do so, you would either have to copy-paste the current `BillGenerator.Statement` implementation into a HTML statement generator with all code duplicated.
+In order to do so,
+1. you would either have to copy-paste the current `BillGenerator.Statement` implementation into a HTML statement generator with all code duplicated.

-Or, first refactor the current implementation to a improved design more suitable for the upcoming features/requests.
+2. Or, first refactor the current implementation to a improved design more suitable for the upcoming features/requests.

 In this lab we are going to perform the steps needed for the latter (of course :))